Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 tools or package parameters.

 In the "Scene and Sources" tab, you can edit the sources within your scene.
 In the Scene Editor pane, there are tabs for setting the source continuum, shape, and flux normalization.
 Below are the specification for this case.
-We renamed the Scene "Target".
+The Scene was renamed "Target".

 Table 1.
 Input source parameters